“Landscape with the Fall of Icarus”

-Read on about a complex and picturesque painting which uses aerial perspective to cram into a single work tons of narratives – to include a plowman with a purse and dagger, wearing clothes that clearly would never be worn by a field worker; an inattentive shepherd with his flock in peril; Spanish galleons underway among an emerald cove, bay, and sea; a remarkable port city; and a hidden body; all of which dare to render unremarkable a mythical figure’s fall from grace.
+Read on about a complex and picturesque painting which uses aerial perspective to cram many narratives into a single work – to include a plowman with a purse and dagger, wearing clothes that clearly would never be worn by a field worker; an inattentive shepherd with his flock in peril; Spanish galleons underway among an emerald water cove, bay, and sea; a remarkable port city; and a hidden body; all of which dare to render unremarkable a mythical figure’s fall from grace.
 Ask questions, and see if you can decipher hotly debated clues and interpretations of the work.
-Maybe you can even figure out what’s with that partridge and the fisherman.
+Maybe you can even figure what’s with that partridge and the fisherman.
 Let the wonder ensue…

 This allegorical painting depicts a genre scene: a view towards an open bay, greenery, and people busy with their daily errands.
 The landscape is painted from above, in aerial perspective, which helps the painter show a vast piece of the sea and a port in the distance.

 The composition is open, the painting is smooth, in emerald greens across the middle, light blue across the top, and brown hues with sharp red accents across the bottom.
 Subsequent zones of recession shift in intensity: a dark diagonal line of hues separates warm, green-and-brown hues of the land low and left from cold green-and-blue hues around the setting sun high and right.
 Soft colors, blended at places, render a calm atmosphere, which envelopes and swallows the eponymous dramatic event; interplay of light and shade builds emotions and shapes the reception of this work of art.